serge-m/serge-m.github.io/content/2013/07/opencv-copy-image-from-unsigned-char.md

 Slug: opencv-copy-image-from-unsigned-char
 Tags: c++,opencv

-<div dir="ltr" style="text-align: left;" trbidi="on">How to copy image from unsigned char buffer, resize and save to file.
+How to copy image from unsigned char buffer, resize and save to file.
 If you use single-channel image.

 <div><div>#include <opencv/cv.h></div><div>#include <opencv/highgui.h></div></div><div>